wizhe/minesweeper/README.md

 # Minesweeper

-A modern, responsive Minesweeper implementation built with React and TypeScript.
-Features a difficulty selector, share/load codes, undo with penalty, timer, status bar, and floating help/GitHub links.
+A modern, responsive Minesweeper implementation built with React.
+Features a difficulty selector, share codes, undo, timer, mine counter, and help/GitHub links. <br />
 **Share codes** with friends to play the same puzzles as them to see who's the best!

 ## Try it out [here!](https://wizhe.github.io/minesweeper/)